plabayo/rama/docs/book/src/why_rama.md

 * Utilize Async Method Traits for efficient asynchronous operations;
 * Leverage modular [Tower](https://github.com/tower-rs/tower)-like middleware with extensions;
-* Maintain full control over your web stack from the Transport Layer (TCP, UDP) through TLS and HTTP;
+* Maintain full control over your web stack from the Transport Layer (TCP, UDP, QUIC) through TLS and HTTP;
 * Ensure the integrity of your proxied data.
 E.g. for HTTP/1.1preserving header casing and order;

 Continue reading this book to learn more about using Rama for these various purposes.